hitmantb/fo4vrmto/README.md

 - Choose different quality settings depend on your hardware and device resolution

 Reshade
-- Applies color correction and sharpening, the full version applies additional lighting changes, see which one you like better
+- Applies color correction and sharpening, the full version applies a faux HDR on lighting, see which one you like better

+V.A.T.S.
+Tweaks
+- Reinstall this mod to make bullet time faster/slower

+HUIDE - Hide HUD Elements in VR
+- Reinstall this mod to choose more/less UI elements

 In Game MCM